“Love is just a word, it don't matter to me / I got so rich, nothing matters to me” —Future

 Typical hip-hop boasts on tracks like “Call the Coroner” and “Ain’t Coming Back” still have a tangible bitterness to them.
 A tinge of arrogant anger casts a shadow over the entire album.
 Underneath the surface of every recited bar is Future wanting to say, “LOOK AT HOW WELL I’M DOING WITHOUT YOU!”

 Future even uses reverse psychology.
 On “Temptation,” he raps about his temptation to give in to his vices (including endless sex) and pretends to frown about it.
 On “Goin Dummi,” he warns himself about women who don't deserve him.
 Future needs to let his ex know that he gets so much ass that it's become “depressing” to him.
 It’s an elaborate humblebrag.
-This is chess, not checkers.
+This game is chess, not checkers.

 Us petty men have had many kings in the past.
-John Mayer was the king of male pettiness for a period of time (we called it The Dark Ages), as was Tiger Woods (still the first golfer in history to have sex).
+John Mayer was the king of male pettiness for some time (we called it The Dark Ages), as was Tiger Woods (still the first golfer in history to have sex).
 Hell, even Dane Cook was our king for 11 days back in 2006 (The Darker Ages).
 But right now, Future has the crown, and I can’t imagine him losing it.

 The game of competitive breakups has changed forever because Future released the new Bible for ‘em.
 January 2019 will go down in history as when Future gave confidence to millions of fuckboys who already had too much confidence to begin with.
 Beautiful.